Bitcoin Halving Dates: Bitcoin Halving 2024

 What happens when no Bitcoins remain after halving?

-Once the maximum number of Bitcoins is created, there will be no further supply added.
-Bitcoin transactions will continue to aggregate into blocks and be processed, so Bitcoin miners will still be able to receive rewards, largely by way of transaction processing fees.
+Once the maximum number of Bitcoins is created, no further supply will be added.
+Bitcoin transactions will continue to aggregate into blocks and be processed, so Bitcoin miners will still be able to receive rewards, largely through transaction processing fees.

 The total supply of Bitcoin isn’t expected to be mined until 2140, so it’s difficult to predict what the crypto landscape will look like then.
 If by 2140 the Bitcoin blockchain handles a substantial volume of transactions, Bitcoin miners may still be able to make a profit solely from transaction fees.